jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 ## Challenge

-The Contoso Mortgage Company needs a virtual network solution in Azure that provides hybrid connectivity to the company’s headquarters and its various branch locations.
+The Contoso Mortgage Company needs a network solution in Azure that provides hybrid connectivity to the company’s headquarters and its various branch locations.
 This will extend their workloads to their customers all over the world.
-This virtual network solution should be centrally managed while being scalable based on regional demands.
+This network solution should be centrally managed while being scalable based on regional demands.

 Currently CMC uses 10.0.0.0/16 for their on-premises network.
 The network admin team has allocated 10.1.0.0/16 address space for all Azure networking.